-Kentucky has just made sweeping changes to their sales and use tax regulations.
+Kentucky has just made sweeping changes to its sales and use tax regulations.
 Plenty of other state names could go into that sentence.
 With the end of Quill changing nexus definitions across the nation, it’s a good time to change those laws.
 In Kentucky, the changes had some unintended consequences.
 The changes inadvertently conflict with the Kentucky Jobs Retention Act.

-When a new law is implemented, conflicts with earlier laws essentially repeal the old laws.
+When a new law is implemented, conflicts with earlier laws essentially repeal the old rules.
 In this case, that means that manufacturers like Toyota and General Electric could lose some tax advantages they were promised when they brought their plants into the state.

 A rock and a hard place

-It’s the norm for towns to offer juicy tax incentive to large corporations in exchange for jobs in their communities.
+It’s the norm for towns to offer juicy tax incentives to large corporations in exchange for jobs in their communities.
 The Kentucky Jobs Retention Act allows negotiated “inducements” of as much as 75% of the cost of a project in the form of tax credits.
 Incentives of this kind are designed to bring companies like Toyota in on the theory that the companies will stay on after the project, increasing the community’s tax base and providing

 jobs for the long term.
 Towns often compete aggressively to offer the best deal to corporations.